jsn/icfp06/README.rst

   * 1 (interpreter) written in golang,
   * 1 (interpreter) written in Nim_,
   * 2 (interpreters) written in Crystal_
+  * 2 (interpreters) written in Clojure,
-  * and 2 written in Clojure
+  * and 1 interpreter written in Rust

 See http://www.boundvariable.org/ for more details about the VM.
 VM images (``codex.umz`` and ``sandmark.umz``) are available there.